 The Freedom of Information and Protection of Privacy Act (FIPPA) enables the public to request and obtain copies of records held by all provincial governmental public bodies including SD43 when those records are not routinely available.

 If you plan to submit an FOI request, please read the information on this page carefully.

 Request for Student or Employee Records

-- If you seek your “personal employee records” contact our Human Resources Department (email@example.com).
+If you are seeking your own employee records, please contact our Human Resources Department at email@example.com.